Cross Compiling C++ with CMake/LLVM

 Installing Additional Libraries

-Just like software can be compiled from source and installed to /usr/local, you may cross-compile software and install it into your sysroot.
-The following shows an example, where yaml-cpp is compiled as static library:
+software and install it into your sysroot.
+The following shows an example, where yaml-cpp is

 Note: The DESTDIR argument is not supported by all Makefiles.
 CMake happens to support it.